B2B Market Research

 B2B Market Research Firm

-SIS is a founding member of the Society for Competitive Intelligence Professionals (SCIP) in 1986.
+SIS was a founding member of the Society for Competitive Intelligence Professionals (SCIP) in 1986.
 As a leading member in this field, ethics are of paramount concern and we strictly adhere to SCIP’s code of ethics.

-We have earned a reputation as a world-class leading B2B market research firm.
+We have earned a reputation as a world-class, leading B2B market research firm.
 SIS is a premier supplier for many of the world’s largest and most prestigious companies.
-Our large client list in Business-to-Business research includes most clients in the Fortune 25 and Global 500.
+Our large client list in Business-to-Business research includes most of the Fortune 25 and Global 500.

 We conduct B2B research with: